hot3dx/DirectXToolkitXaml12/README.md

 -- download and build this project library

 For x86 - Win32, x64 Debug and Release
-Yes they actually work as of 08/18/20
+Yes they actually work as of 12/30/2020

+App1 upgrade up soon!
 1) Start 3D by click app bottom bar thre dots ... lower right
 2) Click "Start" Button on AppBottomBar